Coronary angiography is a procedure that uses a special dye (contrast material) and x-rays to see how blood flows through the arteries in your heart.

 Cardiac angiography; Angiography - heart; Angiogram - coronary

 Kern M. Catheterization and angiography.
 In: Goldman L,Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, PA: Saunders Elsevier; 2011:chap 57.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 57.